TOXINS OF STAPHYLOCOCCUS AUREUS

 ⇒ The Cutaneous infections include Boils, Carbuncles, Styes, Pustules, Impetigo, Wound and burn infections.

-⇒ The deep and Systemic infections include Osteomyelitis, Tonsillitis, Pharyngitis, Pneumonitis, Sinusitis, Bacteremia, and Septicemia.
+⇒ Deep and Systemic infections include Osteomyelitis, Tonsillitis, Pharyngitis, Pneumonitis, Sinusitis, Bacteremia, and Septicemia.

 ⇒ Some Strains of Staphylococcus causes skin Exfoliative diseases by the production of Epidermolytic toxin and most commonly results in Staphylococcal Scalded Skin Syndrome (SSSS).